UNINETTSigma2/documentation/files_storage/nird/cdl.md

 - You need to share and reuse data across multiple projects or research groups.
 - Your data serves as common input, such as reference datasets, AI/ML training data, models, or shared libraries.
-- You require centralised storage with controlled access and permissions for collaborators (Access to data via the S3 protocol and S3 API ).
+- You require centralised storage with controlled access and permissions for collaborators (access to data via the S3 protocol and S3 API.)
-- Long-term storage of non-persistent input datasets enriched with metadata
+- Long-term storage of non-persistent input datasets enriched with metadata.

 ```{note}
 Important: The Central Data Library is not intended for permanent archival of data, for long-term preservation you should use the {ref} research-data-archive instead.